(New: See the statement below by Rep. Smith about this resolution.)

 WHEREAS Congress often overrides the wishes of the Pentagon and votes to continue funding unneeded weapons and bases;

 WHEREAS Rep. Adam Smith (WA, 9th CD) is the Chair of the House Armed Services Committee;

-THEREFORE BE IT RESOLVED that we Democrats of the _____ call on Rep. Adam Smith to oppose increases in the Defense Department budget and to aggressively hold hearings about Pentagon accounting practices.
+THEREFORE BE IT RESOLVED that we Democrats of the _____ call on Rep. Adam Smith to oppose increases in the Defense Department budget, including via the OCO, and to aggressively hold hearings about Pentagon accounting practices.

 Contact me ThinkerFeeler@gmail.com for a pdf or word version of the resolution, with hyperlinks as footnotes.

 This change.org petition covers much the same ground as this resolution.